jtv/libpqxx/BUILDING-cmake.md

 Building using CMake
 ====================

-The build requires `libpq`, the C client library for PostgreSQL.
-This library must be installed before you can build libpqxx.
+The build requires the full PostgreSQL development package.
+That package must be installed before you can build libpqxx.

 The instructions will assume that you're working from a command-line shell.
 If you prefer to work from an IDE, you'll have to know how your IDE likes to